 How many parking spaces will be lost?

 The number of registered vehicles in city neighbourhoods which have a permanent parking space in the street is only around 8-12%.
 The rest park off the roads, in underground car parking (public or private).
 In the case of L’Eixample there is also a significant excess in off-street parking places in underground car parks.
 The effects on car parking resulting from the implementation of green streets represent an average reduction of 1% in on-street parking, meaning the overall change is of minor significance.
-Working towards a city with more and better-quality public space for pedestrians also means gradually doing away with on-street car and motorbike parking and thus reducing the demand for traffic.
+Working towards a city with more and better public space for pedestrians also means progressively reducing on-street parking (cars and scooters), and thus decreasing the traffic caused by drivers searching for these spaces.

 Less traffic means fewer vehicles in my street and makes my commercial establishment less visible.